Manage your child's health with MyChart.

 - Make sure your child's armpit is dry.

-- Put the bulb under your child's arm, which should be snug against his body.
+- Put the bulb under your child's arm, snug against her body.

 - Make sure the thermometer stays in place for three to four minutes or until a digital thermometer beeps (usually 10 seconds).

-- This is not to be used on an infant, younger than 6 months old.
+- Do not use on an infant younger than 6 months old.